adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/07-file-uploads.md

 - `request.files('fieldName')`: to access multiple files for a given field.
 - `request.allFiles()`: to access all files.

-For demonstration purposes, lets setup initial set of routes and create a form to upload files to the server.
+For demonstration purposes, lets setup our initial set of routes and create a form to upload files to the server.

 ```ts{}{start/routes.ts}
 Route.on('users/create').render('users/create')